• Skip to main content

 overhead photo of french toast being removed from pan

-Tips for making the perfect croissant french toast
+Tips for making the perfect french toast bake

 • Croissants: Day old croissants that are slightly dried work best for this recipe.
 If you're using mini croissants instead of full size ones, you'll need approximately 12.